On the Galois structure of units in totally real $p$-rational number fields: Factor equivalence, theorems of Burns and regulator constant

+The existence of local Minkowski units in a general Galois extension cannot be settled by representation-theoretic considerations alone.
+Since the arithmetic of general extensions is highly intricate, it is necessary to apply the arithmetic criteria in special cases where the number fields enjoy suitable arithmetic properties.
+Using Theorem~\ref{Burns's theorem for genus equi} together with the theory of central class fields (cf.~\cite{Frolich3}), Burns proved the existence of local Minkowski units for certain abelian $p$-extensions of admissible fields.
+This subsection briefly reviews these results and explains how they motivate our approach.

-By using Theorem \ref{Burns's theorem for genus equi} and the theory of genus field (cf. \cite{Frolich3}), Burns successfully studied the existence of local Minkowski units for certain abelian $p$-extensions of admissible fields.
-Throughout this subsection, let $p$ be a prime which does not divide $h_{k}w_{k}$.
-In \cite{Burns2}, Burns called an abelian $p$-extension $L$ of $k$ a $p$-power genus field extension if we have
+Throughout this subsection, let $k$ be an admissible field and $p$ a prime that does not divide $h_{k}w_{k}$.
+Following \cite{Burns2}, an abelian $p$-extension $L$ of $k$ is called a \textit{$p$-power genus field extension} if we have

-where, for every $v \in S_{L/k}$, $I_{L/k,v}$ denotes the inertia subgroup of $G_{L/k}$ at each $v$.
-By the formula of Furuta \cite{Furuta}, $L$ is a $p$-power genus field extension of $k$ if and only if $p$ does not divide the genus number of $L$ over $k$.
+where $I_{L/k,v}$ denotes the inertia subgroup of $G_{L/k}$ at $v$.
+By a formula of Furuta \cite{Furuta}, $L$ is a $p$-power genus field extension of $k$ if and only if $p$ does not divide the genus number of $L$ over $k$.